KINGSTING/Project-GG/README.md

 # Project-GG
-Project Overview: AI for Game of the Generals Using Minimax
+Project Overview: AI for Game of the Generals Using Genetic Algorithm